Blog Post

 .then((result) => result.instance.exports.exported_func());

-With this design, WebAssembly solves all the issues we discussed with asm.js above:
+With this design, WebAssembly solves all the issues with asm.js that were covered above:

 1. The file size is a lot smaller because of the binary representation.
 For our product, the WebAssembly version is about half the size of the asm.js build (about one-third for a gzipped build).